palkh/COL/readme.md

 # Communist Open License

-This license is a Fork of the GNU General Public License, version 3, changed to reflect the ideals of Revolutionary Communism.
+This license is written to reflect the ideals of Revolutionary Communism.
 It is a copyleft license, which means that derivative works must be distributed under the same license terms.
-The main difference between the COL and the GPL is that the COL is designed to protect the software from being used for counter-revolutionary purposes.
+The COL is designed to protect the software from being used for counter-revolutionary purposes.

 ## Overview